 In Kostal UK Ltd v Dunkley and others, the Court of Appeal held that the employer had not made unlawful inducements when it sent letters to employees asking them to agree a pay deal that had been rejected by their trade union.

-Updated to include official statistics from the ONS for December 2018 on days lost to labour disputes and the number of stoppages.
-The next ONS release date is 19 March 2019.
+Updated to include official statistics from the ONS for April 2019 on days lost to labour disputes and the number of stoppages.
+The next ONS release date is 16 July 2019.